1. CALL TO ORDER: 7:05 p.m.

 10. APPROVAL OF MINUTES

-Motion to approve the minutes was made by Mr. Furrey and was seconded by Mrs. Kadish.
+Motion to approve the minutes was made by Ms. Erichsen and seconded by Mrs. Kadish.
 All were in favor.
 (Note: Mr. Cheski had not read the minutes in completion.)

 11. COMMISSIONERS’ COMMENTS

-Motion to adjourn was made by Mrs. Kadish and seconded by Mr. Williams.
+Motion to adjourn was made by Mrs. Kadish and seconded by Chairman Furrey.
 All were in favor.
-Meeting adjourned: 8:51 p.m.
+Meeting adjourned: 8:06 p.m.

 Minutes submitted by Laura Lai-Minteer, Recording Secretary